mediatum/mediatum/README.md

 ## License

-All mediaTUM software is licensed under the [GNU General Public License 3](http://www.gnu.org/licenses/gpl.html).
+All mediaTUM software is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE 3](https://www.gnu.org/licenses/agpl-3.0.txt).
-You can redistribute it and/or modify it under the terms of the GPL 3 as published by the Free Software Foundation.
+You can redistribute it and/or modify it under the terms of the AGPL 3 as published by the Free Software Foundation.

 ## Documentation